quii/learn-go-with-tests/arrays-and-slices.md

 }
 ```

-## Try and run the test
+Try and run the test

 `./sum_test.go:26:9: undefined: SumAllTails`

+### The Code

-## Write the minimal amount of code for the test to run and check the failing test output
+Let's write the minimal amount of code for the test to run and check the failing test output

 Rename the function to `SumAllTails` and re-run the test

 `sum_test.go:30: got [3 9] want [2 9]`

-## Write enough code to make it pass
+Write enough code to make it pass

 ```go
 func SumAllTails(numbersToSum ...[]int) []int {